 TAL offers multiple benefit period options: "TAL offers three income replacement options: IP Focus (1, 2, or 5 year benefit periods), IP Enhance (to age 65), and IP Extend (to age 65)" (TAL PDS Section 2.6, Lines 997-1046, Page 19)

-Recommendation for most people: To age 65 benefit period
+Common consideration for households with dependants: To age 65 benefit period

 Tax treatment significantly affects the true cost and benefit of each coverage type.